SKfraz04/e-Aurum/docs/introduction.md

 ## Benefits of Digital Gold

-- **Instant Liquidity:** Trade EAU tokens in real time on decentralized and centralized exchanges, eliminating the delays associated with physical gold transactions.
+- **Instant Liquidity:** Trade eAU tokens in real time on decentralized and centralized exchanges, eliminating the delays associated with physical gold transactions.

 - **Cost Efficiency:** Reduce or eliminate storage, insurance, and handling fees that burden traditional gold investments.